Harishanan/Machine-Learning-HPC-/PackageManagerScript.md

 ![image](https://github.com/TeachingMaterial/ace-2023_-team-0/assets/85470428/aa28cc31-584c-4d2c-832c-fbcab50bfabd)

-This function provides the user with information on how to use the script correctly.
-It is called when the script is run without arguments or with invalid options.
+&nbsp; This function provides the user with information on how to use the script correctly.
+It is called when the script is run without arguments or &nbsp;with invalid options.

 2. Parse Command-Line Options

 ![image](https://github.com/TeachingMaterial/ace-2023_-team-0/assets/85470428/fdfd4e44-7990-4ed6-b65e-09d985b36082)

-This snippet processes the command-line options passed to the script, determining whether the user wishes to install or uninstall a package.
-It calls the usage function if an invalid option is provided.
+&nbsp;This snippet processes the command-line options passed to the script, determining whether the user wishes to install or uninstall a package.
+It &nbsp;calls the usage function if an invalid option is provided.

 3. Check for Package Name Argument

 ![image](https://github.com/TeachingMaterial/ace-2023_-team-0/assets/85470428/c4cd04ec-e28a-4595-9580-d242c32ff763)

-After option parsing, the script checks if the package name has been specified.
+&nbsp; After option parsing, the script checks if the package name has been specified.
 If not, it displays the usage information.

 4. Perform Action on the Host